Johanne Gauthier

-Johanne Gauthier (born September 11, 1955) is a judge serving on the Federal Court of Appeal since 2011.
+Johanne Gauthier (born September 11, 1955) is a former judge serving on the Federal Court of Appeal from October 21, 2011 to September 1, 2023.

-Justice Gauthier was appointed to her position as a Federal Court judge by Canadian Prime Minister Jean Chretien and to her position on the Canadian Federal Court of Appeal by Canadian Prime Minister Stephen Harper.
+Gauthier was appointed to her position as a Federal Court judge by Prime Minister Jean Chretien on December 11, 2002.
+During this time, Gauthier also served on the Competition Tribunal from November 26, 2009 to when she was appointed to the Federal Court of Appeal.

+Gauthier was appointed to the Federal Court of Appeal by Prime Minister Stephen Harper on October 21, 2011.
+She remained in this position until September 1, 2023.

+Gauthier was the first woman to be president of the Canadian Maritime Law Association.